savasosmanoglu/savasosmanoglu/readme.md

  ### 👨‍💻 &nbsp;About Me

-👨‍💼 I'm currently Game Developer 👨‍💻 at Talus Studio 🏦.
+👨‍💼 I'm currently Solo Game Developer.

 💻 I have a passion for Game Development.